LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 Asymptotic error control
 ---------------------------

-As mentioned above, the time-stepping modules in ARKode adapt the step size in order to attain local errors within desired tolerances of the true solution.
+As mentioned above, the time-stepping modules in ARKODE adapt the step size in order to attain local errors within desired tolerances of the true solution.
 These adaptivity algorithms estimate the prospective step size :math:`h'` based on the asymptotic local error estimates